-21. FINANCIAL INSTRUMENTS - RISK MANAGEMENT
+20. FINANCIAL INSTRUMENTS - RISK MANAGEMENT

-The carrying amount of financial instruments including cash and cash equivalents, accounts receivable, other receivables, bank indebtedness, accounts payable and other liabilities and notes payable approximates fair value because of the short-term nature of these instruments.
+The carrying amount of financial instruments including cash and cash equivalents, accounts receivable, other receivables, bank indebtedness and accounts payable and other liabilities approximates fair value because of the short-term nature of these instruments.